GYukai/YuLan-Mini/post_train/README.md

 ### Math

 We utilize MATH and GSM8K as benchmarks to assess YuLan-Mini's performance in MATH.
 For MATH,we report the macro average of subtask accuracy under the 0-shot standard setting with CoT.
 For GSM8K, we report the macro average of subtask accuracy under the 0-shot standard setting without CoT and the macro average of subtask accuracy under the 8-shot standard setting.
-As shown in Table 4, Our YuLan-Mini has a excellent math ability with higher benchmarks above Llama3.2, which is much smaller than Llama3.2.
+As shown in table, Our YuLan-Mini has a excellent math ability with higher benchmarks above Llama3.2, which is much smaller than Llama3.2.

 ### Code

 We conduct rigorous evaluation of the models' code generation capabilities across four benchmarks: HumanEval, HumanEvalPlus, MBPP and MBPPPlus.
-From the Table 4, it can be seen that our YuLan-Mini model has the highest performance according to the benchmarks, indicating that YuLan-Mini's coding ability is the best among the three.
+It can be seen that our YuLan-Mini model has the highest performance according to the benchmarks, indicating that YuLan-Mini's coding ability is the best among the three.